tamus-cyber/tamus-control-standards/docs/catalog.md

 # Control Catalog

 - [All controls presented in the Texas Security Control Standards Catalog](/control-catalog)
+  - _**Ideal for:** someone who knows exactly which control they want to reference_

 - [Only controls from the Texas Security Control Standards Catalog required by Texas DIR or the Texas A&M System](/required-controls)
+  - _**Ideal for:** someone who wants to review all of the required controls that must be implemented, whether by DIR or TAMUS_

 - [Only controls from the Texas Security Control Standards Catalog required by the Texas A&M System](/tamus-required-controls)
+  - _**Ideal for:** someone who has already gone through the DIR catalog and implemented all of their required controls but needs a reference to those TAMUS-specific required controls_

 - [Only recently updated Texas A&M System required controls](/recent-updated-controls)
+  - _**Ideal for:** someone who wants to check for new additions/updates to TAMUS-specific required controls_

 # References